pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

 - Custom Policies for Firefox - DNS4EU.zip&nbsp;:
   - The 'Secure DNS' (DoH) setting will be set to 'DNS4EU Public Service' (noads.joindns4.eu) (blocks ads, trackers and malicious domains).
   - The setting "Always ask you where to save files" will be enabled for security reasons.
-- Custom Policies for Firefix - Mullvad DNS (base).zip&nbsp;:
+- Custom Policies for Firefox - Mullvad DNS (base).zip&nbsp;:
   - The 'Secure DNS' (DoH) setting will be set to 'Mullvad DNS' (base.dns.mullvad.net) (blocks ads, trackers and malicious domains).
   - The setting "Always ask you where to save files" will be enabled for security reasons.